Tanjiro Kamado: Amazing! You really are superhuman!!

 - Hunter of His Own Kind: Tanjiro hunts demons just like in canon, but he's utterly devoid of his canon counterpart's compassion.
 The final chapter reveals that Muzan has turned him into a demon in the first place.

-- Killed Offscreen: Tanjiro kills Doma, Hantengu, and Nakime between the Twitter versions of Chapters 11 and 12.
+- Killed Offscreen: Tanjiro kills Doma, Hantengu, and Nakime between Chapters 11 and 12 of the Twitter version.

-- Love Redeems: Akaza chooses to be with Koyuki in death instead of staying with "those disgraceful demons" in life.
+- Love Redeems: In the Twitter version, Akaza chooses to be with Koyuki in death instead of staying with "those disgraceful demons" in life.

 - Muzan escapes when Tanjiro is about to attack him with the Demon Slayer sword in Asakusa.